mattdeav/amazon-quicksight-user-guide/doc_source/request-access.md

 If you have an Enterprise edition account, your Amazon QuickSight administrator must add your network user account to an active directory group that is associated with Amazon QuickSight\.
 Use the [Getting Access as a New Amazon QuickSight Enterprise Edition User](#request-access-enterprise) section for more information about signing up as an Enterprise edition user\.

 After you sign in for the first time, you can connect to data and creating analyses\.
-For more information about creating your first analysis, see [Getting Started](getting-started.md)\.
+For more information about creating your first analysis, see [Getting Started with Data Analysis in Amazon QuickSight](getting-started.md)\.

 ## Getting Access as a New Amazon QuickSight Standard Edition User<a name="request-access-standard"></a>